 We’ve reached out to experts to get our dream meanings explained so we can finally figure out that age old question – what does my dream mean?

-While reports of weird dreams have definitely increased while we have been in lockdown, an odd dream at any time can leave us wondering all day about what dream meanings say about what’s going on inside our heads.
+While reports of vivid dreams and nightmares have definitely increased while we have been in lockdown, an odd dream at any time can leave us wondering all day about what dream meanings say about what’s going on inside our heads.